jayprakash25/ai-image-generator/README.md

 # AI-Inspired Image Generator

-Welcome to the AI-Inspired Image Generator, a Next.js application that simulates AI image generation by randomly selecting pre-downloaded images based on user prompts.
+ A Next.js application that simulates AI image generation by randomly selecting pre-downloaded images based on user prompts.
 This project showcases the use of Next.js, Vercel KV, and Next-Auth.

 ## 🌟 Features